CIR victory helps DC community activists fight effort to silence them

 Boys Town resorts to a federal lawsuit

 After SCSD publicly criticized the housing project, lobbied local officials, circulated petitions, and otherwise opposed the project, Boys Town responded with a lawsuit in August 2001.
 The suit was announced at a splashy press conference in front of the Lincoln Memorial.
 (You can read the Washington Post’s description here.)
-The suit charges that SCSD, Will Hill, Ellen Opper-Weiner, District officials, and the City itself violated the federal “Fair Housing Act’s prohibitions against discrimination on the basis of race and handicap.”
+The suit charged that SCSD, Will Hill, Ellen Opper-Weiner, District officials, and the City itself violated the federal “Fair Housing Act’s prohibitions against discrimination on the basis of race and handicap.”

-CIR teams up with the American Civil Liberties Union to protect free speech
+CIR teams up with the American Civil Liberties Union to Protect Free Speech

 Regardless of the merits of the Boys Town project, SCSD’s members acted in the finest tradition of participatory democracy in speaking out against the project.
 In fact, the First Amendment affords its greatest protection to just this sort of political speech.
 So when Boys Town attempted to twist the Fair Housing Act to silence SCSD, CIR came to their rescue.
 As part of its mission to protect free speech, CIR agreed to represent defendants SCSD, Opper-Weiner, and Hill.
-CIR is joined in this fight by its able co-counsel, the local chapter of the ACLU.
+CIR was joined in this fight by its able co-counsel, the local chapter of the ACLU.

-Boys Town, in a virtual admission that SCSD’s public criticism and lobbying is protected by the First Amendment, amended its initial complaint to focus on a single accusation against the group and its leaders, namely that they violated the Fair Housing Act by bringing a “sham” zoning appeal of the City’s issuance of building permits for the housing project.
+Boys Town, in a virtual admission that SCSD’s public criticism and lobbying was protected by the First Amendment, amended its initial complaint to focus on a single accusation against the group and its leaders, namely that they violated the Fair Housing Act by bringing a “sham” zoning appeal of the City’s issuance of building permits for the housing project.
 But the right to seek redress in the courts is also constitutionally protected, so on December 19, 2001, CIR and the ACLU filed a motion to dismiss the remaining claim against SCSD, Opper-Weiner, and Hill.
-The motion is based on the First Amendment’s guarantee of both free speech and the right to petition through the judicial process.
+The motion was based on the First Amendment’s guarantee of both free speech and the right to petition through the judicial process.